-Landscape partnerships are a national programme funded by the HLF.
-Since 2004 £146 million of funding has been invested in 86 schemes nationwide.
+Landscape partnerships were a national programme funded by the HLF.
+Since 2004 £146 million of funding was invested in 86 schemes nationwide.
 Landscapes are an important part of our past and play an important part in our lives today.
-That’s why the HLF want to help conserve them and get more people involved in understanding and looking after them for the long term.
+That’s why the HLF wanted to help conserve them and get more people involved in understanding and looking after them for the long term.

 Landscape Partnership schemes put heritage conservation at the heart of regeneration – both rural and the areas between rural and urban.
-Local, regional and national organisations work together to make a real difference to landscapes and communities for the long term.
-They do this by conserving habitats at landscape-scale, promoting joined-up management, reviving long-lost skills, and much more.
-HLF funded projects make a major contribution to work in the UK on implementing the European Landscape Convention.
+Local, regional and national organisations worked together to make a real difference to landscapes and communities for the long term.
+They did this by conserving habitats at landscape-scale, promoting joined-up management, reviving long-lost skills, and much more.
+HLF funded projects made a major contribution to work in the UK on implementing the European Landscape Convention.

 You can find out more about landscape partnerships from the HLF website HERE